-What is the first trimester screening for birth defects?
+What is the first-trimester screening for birth defects?

-During the first 3 months of pregnancy (first trimester), a woman can have two types of tests to show the chance that her baby has a birth defect.
+Near the end of the first 3 months of pregnancy (first trimester), a woman can have two types of tests to show the chance that her baby has a birth defect.
 When the results are combined, these tests are known as the first-trimester screening.
 They also may be called the combined first-trimester screening or the combined screening.

 These screening tests help your doctor find out the chance that

 your baby has certain birth defects, such as

 trisomy 18.
 These tests can't show for sure that your baby has a birth defect.
 You would need a diagnostic test, such as a chorionic villus sampling, to find out if there is a problem.

 Under the Affordable Care Act, many health insurance plans will cover prenatal services, including screening tests and breastfeeding support, at no cost to you.
 Learn more.